iq-motion-control/iq-module-communication-doc/docs/manual/manual_canopen.rst

 =======================
 Vertiq's CANOpen implementation is based on the CAN in Automation (CiA) `301 standard <https://www.can-cia.org/groups/specifications/>`_.
 All Vertiq modules connect to the CAN bus as a slave node with a bitrate of 500kbps.
 The bitrate is fixed.

-Vertiq supports standard message objects Emergency (EMCY), Process Data Object (PDO), Service Data Object (SDO), Network Management (NMT), as well as Layer Setting Services (LSS).
+Vertiq modules support standard message objects Emergency (EMCY), Process Data Object (PDO), Service Data Object (SDO), Network Management (NMT), as well as Layer Setting Services (LSS).

 CANOpen Frame
 ***************